deepchecks/deepchecks/docs/source/nlp/usage_guides/nlp_embeddings.rst

 =================

 Embeddings are a way to represent text as a vector of numbers.
-The vector is a representation of the text in the latent space (or semantic space), in which text with similar meaning is represented by similar vectors.
+The vector is a representation of the text in the latent space, in which text with similar meaning is represented by similar vectors.

 Embeddings are usually extracted from the one of the final layers of a trained neural network model.
 This model can either be a model that was trained on the specific task at hand (e.g. sentiment analysis), or a model that was trained on a